Understanding the Difference Between a Cost Overrun and a Change Order In Construction

 Taavi Kaiv is a construction specialist with over ten years of experience in the construction industry.
 Taavi is an accomplished construction project manager with many successful projects that have been completed under his guidance.
 Taavi holds a master’s degree in construction management from the Tallinn University of Technology.
 View profile

-Read our other articles where you can find helpful and relevant information about construction change orders:
+Read our other articles where you can find helpful and relevant information:

 Latest Posts